AmitKumarDas/amitkumardas.github.io/_posts/2016-07-08-crash-consistent-cloudbyte-snapshots-of-vms-created-using-openstack-and-libvirt-on-kvm.md

 # Assumptions: Cinder Volume ID is provided as input.
 # NOTE - Cinder volume id will be sanitized from hyphen '-'.
 # NOTE - CloudByte snapshot id & name are the output.
+# NOTE - In actual script, we will move the listFileSystem
+# call before fsfreeze.

 $ curl -K ec20.10.43.1 \
     -d @eckey20.10.43.1 -G -k -s -S \